Richard Strauss to Manfred I Mautner Markhof in the deep despair of 1941

-Richard Strauss had helped Manfred I. considerably by intervening with Goebbels.
-With the handed-down words: “He is a friend, it must be a mistake”, he got him out of the Gestapo prison.
-And in return, the latter then hid Richard Strauss’ grandson Richard, whose mother was Jewish, in the Simmering factory disguised as a worker.
-In this way, a friendly relationship between the families was maintained until the next generation, because it was precisely this Richard, who, in turn, entrusted me in the 1980s with his daughter Madelaine’s entry into the advertising business.
+Richard Strauss had helped Manfred I considerably by intervening with Goebbels.
+With the handed-down words, “He is a friend, it must be a mistake”, he got him out of the Gestapo prison.
+And in return, the latter then hid Richard Strauss’s grandson Richard, whose mother was Jewish, in the Simmering factory disguised as a worker.
+In this way, a friendly relationship between the families was maintained until the next generation, because it was precisely that Richard, who, in turn, entrusted me in the 1980s with his daughter Madelaine’s entry into the advertising business.

 The following letter is preserved in handwriting and describes in a moving way the desperate mood Richard Strauss was in during the winter of 1944.

 Dear friend Manfred,